 If you want to learn more about how to set the right budget, here you’ll learn some strategies to help calculate marketing costs.

-How much does the average business spend on marketing?
+How much does the average dentist spend on marketing?

 As mentioned, the amount a business spends on marketing can vary significantly based on industry, size, and competitiveness.
 For instance, the amount that local dentists spend on marketing in an area with heavy competition will be far more than the budget for a plastic surgery practice in a low-competition area.
 However, knowing the average across all industries can give you a better idea of where to start.